 1. Vancouver International Airport (YVR)

 Located on Sea Island in Richmond, British Columbia, Vancouver international is amongst the top-rated airports in Canada for its superior decor features and unmatched facilities.
-This Canada International Airport is well-laid and easy to navigate airport and has won numerous awards for its world-class services.
+This Canada International Airport is a well-laid and easy to navigate airport and has won numerous awards for its world-class services.
 The glass walls show off the beautiful landscapes of British Columbia, while some amazing aboriginal art and totem poles add to its superb decor.
 With a focus on sustainability, this Skytrax awarded airport features the world’s largest living wall with thousands of green plants along with a solar-powered water heating system.
 The friendly and professional staff and high-tech systems ensure a smooth and hassle-free experience for all passengers.

 Distance to downtown: 12Km

-Special features: Huge aquarium with more than 5000 marine creatures and a special aquarium
+Special features: Huge aquarium with more than 5000 marine creatures and a special aquarium dedicated to jellyfish.

 2. Toronto Pearson International Airport (YYZ)